Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 **interface** specifies which ADC interface to use.

 **input_n_** specifies a particular pin for input.
-Moddable currently supports 5 concurrent input sources on gecko.
+Moddable currently supports 5 concurrent input sources on Gecko.

 `adcPosSelAPORT2XCH9` - APORT2X, Channel 9 refers to pin **PC9** on the Mighty Gecko.

-See your Gecko device datasheet for the values to use to set a particular pin for analog input.
+See your Gecko device data-sheet for the values to use to set a particular pin for analog input.

 **ref** specifies an analog voltage reference source.
 The default value is **adcRefVDD**.
 Other possibilities include **adcRef1V25**, **adcRef2V5** and others, as included by your device.